 The education of all beautiful women is the knowledge of men.
 Rosalind has been disappointed in man after man as individuals, but she had great faith in man as a sex.
 Women she detested.
 They represented qualities that she felt and despised in herself—incipient meanness, conceit, cowardice, and petty dishonesty.
 She once told a roomful of her mother’s friends that the only excuse for women was the necessity for a disturbing element among men.
 She danced exceptionally well, drew cleverly but hastily, and had a startling facility with words, which she used only in love-letters.

-The foreword to the 1996 edition of This Side of Paradise said that Fitzgerald was criticized for “the novel’s lack of polish, its dreadful spelling and frequent gaffs in word-choice,” which would ultimately prevent the book from reaching “the permanent heights of acclaim attained by his later works.”
-Despite all that, the book still got “outstanding reviews and sold spectacularly.”
-Why?
-Because Fitzgerald built his story around interesting characters who were dealing with tangible conflicts.
+The foreword to the 1996 edition of This Side of Paradise said that Fitzgerald was criticized for “the novel’s lack of polish, its dreadful spelling and frequent gaffs in word-choice.”
+These would ultimately prevent the book from reaching “the permanent heights of acclaim attained by his later works,” but still Paradise received “outstanding reviews and sold spectacularly.”

-Here’s how Fitzgerald introduces Tom Buchanan, a character who must be entirely believable in order for us to accept the story’s ending:
+Here’s how Fitzgerald introduces Tom Buchanan, a character who absolutely must be believable in order for readers to accept the story’s ending:

 And so it happened that on a warm windy evening I drove over to East Egg to see two old friends whom I scarcely knew at all.
 Their house was even more elaborate than I expected, a cheerful red-and-white Georgian Colonial mansion, overlooking the bay.
 The lawn started at the beach and ran toward the front door for a quarter of a mile, jumping over sun-dials and brick walls and burning gardens—finally when it reached the house drifting up the side in bright vines as though from the momentum of its run.
 The front was broken by a line of French windows, glowing now with reflected gold and wide open to the warm windy afternoon, and Tom Buchanan in riding clothes was standing with his legs apart on the front porch.